 Katy Perry used to be the biggest name in pop music.
-She's one of only two artists to have five number one songs from one album.
+She's one of only two artists to have five number-one songs from one album.
 That album is Teenage Dream (release date 2010) and that other artist who achieved five number ones was Michael Jackson.
 Perry wasn't just successful.
 She was mega-successful.
 But it didn't last long.

-Her follow-up to Teenage Dream, Prism had two massive hits Roar and Dark Horse but by Katy Perry mega-successful standards the other singles Unconditionally, Birthday, and This Is How We Do were flops.
+Her follow-up to Teenage Dream, Prism had two massive hits Roar and Dark Horse but by Katy Perry's mega-successful standards the other singles Unconditionally, Birthday, and This Is How We Do were flops.
 Teenage Dream sold 3 million copies in the United States while Prism only sold 1.7 million.
-That's quite a drop even when you factor in the increasing use of streaming rather than buying of music in the three years between their respective release dates.
+That's quite a drop even when you factor in the increasing use of streaming rather than buying music in the three years between their respective release dates.
 Here's an overview of some of Perry's hits and misses:

 - The trouble for Perry started with her album Prism released in 2013.
 The lead single Roar was a #1 hit in several countries including the US and the UK.